RayBustamante/Aztec-Budgeting-Application/README.md

 This program was created as a final project for my undergraduate program and it is meant to demonstrate my capabilities in using python, API's, Data Analysis, Pandas, matlibplot and Machine Learning Models.

 To run, simply download the entire folder and  run the main.py file.
+A local account would already have been made in order to bypass the account creation requirements and use the Expense Tracking Tool in the tools menu.